Artificial Intelligence in Customer Service

 AI has prompted a lot of discussions tinged with excitement about the possibilities along with a fear that it will take our jobs.
-But one potential outcome is something most of us can support: improved customer service.
+But one potential outcome is something most of us can support: improved customer service, optimizing user experience on site & increased engagement.

 How It Works